adelakrompova/english-for-designers/04-case-study/index.md

 <a href="https://www.instagram.com/p/CSR8hOPsh90/">Battle of Boyacá</a> and <a href="https://www.instagram.com/p/CiBTPxfrXCU/">Battle of Actium</a>

 One of my most favourite illustration is portrait of Jaroslav Weigel, actor from my favourite Jara Cimrman's theatre.
-This picture was drawn for the his birth anniversary.
+This picture was drawn for the <a href="https://www.instagram.com/p/CYPRYebLZGw/">his birth anniversary</a> (2nd January 1930).

 ![process](process.jpg)